storj/storj/docs/design/satellite-svc-separation.md

 ***

 #### accounting
-The accounting binary is responsible for calculating invoices for uplinks and payments for storage nodes.
-In order to do this, accounting must track total amounts of disk usage and bandwidth usage by storage nodes and from uplink projects (via buckets).
+The accounting binary is responsible for calculating disk usage and bandwidth usage.
+These calculations are used for uplink invoices and storage nodes payments.
 Accounting should receive storage node total stored bytes data from the tally observer running with the metainfo loop.

 #### uptime
 The uptime process will be responsible for pinging nodes we haven't heard from in a while and updating the overlay cache with the results.